viadee/sonarQuest/README.md

 Start your adventure with your team in 3 steps via Docker:
 1. Clone this repo in a destination of your choice.
 2. Run SonarQuest using Docker in the root project folder *sonarquest*: `docker-compose up --build` .
+3. We added some initial users to play around with.
-3. Open SonarQuest at http://localhost:4200 and login with the following credentials:
+   Open SonarQuest at http://localhost:4200 and login with the following credentials:

-Don't want to use Docker?
-Check out the [Installation Guide](https://github.com/viadee/sonarQuest/wiki/Installation) in our wiki!

-### Initial users
-We added some initial users to play around with.

 | Role               | Username | Password |
 |--------------------|----------|----------|
 | Admin              | admin    | test     |
 | Game Master        | gm       | test     |
 | Developer (Player) | dev      | test     |

+Don't want to use Docker?
+Check out the [Installation Guide](https://github.com/viadee/sonarQuest/wiki/Installation) in our wiki!

 ### Start the game